tonymm81/web_page/README.md

 fixed. now the page shows top news from choosed country and everything based on search word. next thing to do is add calendar where user can choose time line.
 Then i have to do the error handling on textfields and etc.

 Bug: The news link is too long, it isi,nt responsive at all.
-It goes over the list column lines.
+It goes over the list column lines(fixed).

 added backdrop while site is loading api request. added also images from everything news view.
 Somehow this image works only everything cathegory.
 Api response dont have url link to image in top news.